agude/agude.github.io/_posts/2017-02-21-switrs_motorcycle_crashes_by_date.md

 accurately, the [number of miles ridden by them][vmot]) has the most impact on the number of crashes.
 If there are more riders, there are going to be more crashes.
-From now on I'll treat the two numbers as equivalent, even though there are some confounding factors, like weather; I hope to look at these other factors in a later post.
+From now on I'll treat the two numbers as equivalent, even though there are some confounding factors, like weather, which would change the ratio of accidents to number of riders on the road; I hope to look at these other factors in a later post.

 [vmot]: https://en.wikipedia.org/wiki/Vehicle_miles_of_travel